 Pietermaritzburg and Midlands

 These days, Pietermaritzburg is, happily, better known for the fact that it is between here and Durban that the famous and gruelling Comrades Marathon and the Dusi Canoe Marathons take place every year, drawing participants and spectators from around the world.
-The big Midmar Dam, near Howick on the outskirts of Pietermaritzburg, hosts the enormously popular annual Midmar Mile swim as well as other activities such as sailing, windsurfing, canoeing and boating
+The big Midmar Dam, near Howick on the outskirts of Pietermaritzburg, hosts the enormously popular annual Midmar Mile swim as well as other activities such as sailing, windsurfing, water skiing, canoeing and boating

 One of the prettiest parts of the country is the KwaZulu-Natal Midlands, just north of Pietermaritzburg.
 The climate in this area is markedly different from that of the coastal region.
 During the crispy autumns and winters, the leaves and grasslands turn burnt orange and yellow and in the spring and summer the gently rolling hillsides are covered in carpets of wild flowers and there are green, well-watered farmlands, lovely streams, rivers and waterfalls such as the Howick, Woodhouse and Karkloof falls, and thick indigenous and commercial forests.
 This natural beauty is ideal for horse riding, hiking, swimming, biking, quad biking, fishing, and of course, the exciting Karkloof Canopy Tour.

 This region has been a rural haven for creative people since the early 1800s, and one of the best ways to enjoy it is to take a drive along the Midlands Meander.
 The Meander winds past Midmar Dam and visitors can visit some 200 arts and crafts studios, country hotels, flower farms, herb gardens, potters, weavers, leatherworkers, shoemakers and home-industry outlets.